weiks/quarters-docs/docs/index.md

 For our website visit
 [Pocketful of Quarters](https://pocketfulofquarters.com).

+» **For a quick video on how to get started with Quarters, [click here](https://www.youtube.com/watch?v=hxyYOSmfFHc)!**

+Alternatively if you are not a developer and accidentally got here [watch a video on How to buy Quarters](https://www.youtube.com/watch?v=ltYgQwfIOlk), or visit our website [Pocketful of Quarters](https://pocketfulofquarters.com).

 ### Development tools and library

 Here is the list of tools and libraries quarters project provides to get